|

 Batts said.
 He added that he was impressed by the way neighborhood

 residents banded together to help each other.
-He recalled that one
+He recalled that

-rebuilt her nextdoor neighbor's home.
+as they rebuilt her nextdoor neighbor's home.

 Mrs. Batts added that her husband